 Look for hero stories in the Bible that demonstrate the consequences of diligence in the life of the main character.
 Look also for stories that show the consequences of haphazard and lazy living.
 Discuss these consequences with your kids as you read.

-Reading the Bible together on a regular basis not only gives you an opportunity to talk to your children about godly diligence from the examples and commands in Scripture, it also creates a diligent habit your child will begin to practice with you.
+Reading the Bible together on a regular basis not only gives you an opportunity to talk to your children about godly diligence from the examples and commands in Scripture, but it also creates a diligent habit your child will begin to practice with you.
 Reading Scripture regularly together is a diligent act!

 2) Learn About Christian Heroes